 Vertagear is one of the brands which has been very popular and known for the quality of its chairs.
 They recently announced the latest addition to their lineup – the Vertagear PL4500 gaming chair.

 In all honesty, I expected this gaming chair to continue the perfection which Vertagear has been crafting for the past couple of years.
 However, I must say that it did not fulfill my expectations – instead, it came short for them.

 Below, I am explaining and going in detail on all the reasons why the Vertagear PL4500 is not the gaming chair I expected to see.

-Note: I am not saying that the PL4500 is a bad gaming chair.
-It is a solid piece which is better than many models out there – but definitely far from the best Vertagear model.
+I am not saying that the PL4500 is a bad gaming chair.
+It is a solid piece that is better than many models out there – but definitely far from the best Vertagear model.
 Here is why…

 Shipping, Packaging And Assembly: How Easy Is The Vertagear PL4500 For Setting Up?